stscoundrel/benediction/README.md

 # Benediction

 Simple Kotlin / Spring / Cassandra API for storing & serving page view data without tracking the users.

-Proof of concept.
+Proof of concept for personal use.
+Mainly stores event data & allows queries by projects & time intervals.
+As far as "tracking" portion is concerned, the data model includes `user_identifier` which may or may not be used.
+Benediction trusts that the calling client either uses GDRP approved identifier (=hash that can't be turned back to personal data).

 ## Development